Algebraic Geometry over $C^\infty$-rings: Sheaves on Deligne--Mumford -stacks Sheaves on Deligne--Mumford C∞-stacks

-If $\cal E$ is as in Definition \ref{ag9def1} then defining ${\cal E}'(\uU,u)=\Ga\bigl({\cal E}(\uU,u)\bigr)$ gives an $\O_{\cal X}$-module in the sense of this second definition.
-Conversely, any $\O_{\cal X}$-module in this second sense extends to one in the first sense uniquely up to canonical isomorphism.
+If $\cE$ is as in Definition \ref{ag8def1} then defining $\cE'(\uU,u)=\Ga\bigl(\cE(\uU,u)\bigr)$ gives a quasicoherent sheaf in the sense of this second definition.
+Conversely, any quasicoherent sheaf in this second sense extends to one in the first sense uniquely up to canonical isomorphism.
 Thus the two definitions yield equivalent categories.

-{\bf(b)} As $\O_{\cal X}$-modules are a kind of sheaves of sets on a site, not sheaves of categories on a site as stacks are, $\OcXmod$ is a category not a 2-category.
+{\bf(b)} As quasicoherent sheaves are a kind of sheaves of sets on a site,\I{site} not sheaves of categories on a site as stacks are, $\qcoh(\cX)$ is a category not a 2-category.